nvs/gem/docs/building-the-map.md

 ## Releasing Gem TD+

 01. Clone the [Gem TD+][1] repository.
-Note that the repository makes use of submodules, so ensure that you initialize and udpate them accordingly.
+Note that the repository makes use of submodules, so ensure that you initialize and update them accordingly.
 02. Ensure your setup satisfies the requirements of the [map tools][2] collection.
 They are required to build the map.
 03. Checkout the version of the map in question.
 You may want to look at this